Teresa Fryberger, Director

 Elizabeth Barksdale Boyle, MPH, CIH, has over 15 years of experience in environmental health and epidemiology.
 She currently works as a Program Officer on the Board on Environmental Studies and Toxicology within the Academies Division on Earth and Life Studies.
-Formerly, she was an Environmental Health Scientist at Westat, where she led the NCS environmental data analysis team which evaluated the NCS environmental sample collection activities in the early phases of the NCS vanguard study.
-While at Westat, she also supported the EPA and the National Cancer Institute by completing other environmental epidemiology related projects.
-Prior to her tenure at Westat, Ms. Boyle was a student epidemiologist at the Minnesota Department of Health where she managed epidemiologic studies of community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) infection and an Industrial Hygienist at a consulting firm in Cincinnati.
+Formerly, she was an Environmental Health Scientist at Westat, where she supported the Environmental Protection Agency, the National Institute of Child Health and Development, and the National Cancer Institute by completing other environmental epidemiology related projects.
+Prior to her tenure at Westat, Ms. Boyle was a student epidemiologist at the Minnesota Department of Health and an Industrial Hygienist at a consulting firm in Cincinnati.
+She serves as Chair of the Nominations Committee for the International Society of Exposure Science.
+She is also a fellow of the Bloomberg American Health Initiative at Johns Hopkins University Bloomberg School of Public Health where she is pursuing a doctor of public health in environmental health.
 Ms. Boyle has an MPH in Environmental Epidemiology, a BS in Biology, and she is a Certified Industrial Hygienist.
-In June, she will be attending Johns Hopkins University Bloomberg School of Public Health on a part-time basis, where she will be pursuing a DrPH in environmental health sciences.
-Ms. Boyle is also an active member of the International Society of Exposure Science, where she currently serves as the chair of the nominating committee and as a member of the organizing committee for the annual meeting.

 Ellen Mantus is a Scholar and Director of Risk Assessment on the Board on Environmental Studies and Toxicology at the National Academies of Sciences, Engineering, and Medicine with over 20 years of experience in toxicology and risk assessment.
 She has served as the study director on numerous projects, including ones that have assessed the health implications of various chemical exposures, developed strategies for applying modern scientific approaches in toxicology and risk assessment, provided guidance to federal agencies on risk-based decision-making, and evaluated barriers to deployment of electric vehicles and associated charging infrastructure.
 Before joining the National Academies, Dr. Mantus was a project manager with ICF Consulting where she served as a primary reviewer for numerous toxicological studies and provided risk assessment and regulatory support on a wide array of projects.
 Dr. Mantus received a PhD in chemistry from Cornell University in Ithaca, NY.